-The firm been noted across its teams for the high level of knowledge and service provided to clients across the regions of both the South East (covering Bedford, Milton Keynes and Sandy), and East Anglia (covering Cambridge).
+The firm been noted across its teams for the high level of knowledge and service provided to clients across the regions of both the South East (covering Bedford and Milton Keynes), and East Anglia (covering Cambridge).

 In Cambridge, the firm’s Commercial Litigation department, which handles a wide range of business disputes and debt recovery matters, was recommended for “the breadth of its team, response times, commercial awareness and expertise”.
 The team is led by Partner, Maria Koureas-Jones, who was herself praised for being “great with clients; sensible but tough when needed”.

 The firm’s Corporate and Commercial team was also commended for having a diverse client base for corporate work, ranging from small, independent, owner-managed businesses to large companies and PLCs.
 Meanwhile, Woodfines’ Employment Law team was acknowledged for the skill and expertise of Partner, Nick Sayer, who was recognised for making himself available at short notice, and described as “particularly good at trying to close matters in a quick time frame, rather than letting things go on too long”.
 The advice provided by the Employment team at the office was also described as “detailed, in-depth and comprehensive”.

 Woodfines is known for its “experienced and respected team of private client lawyers” based at the firm’s Cambridge office, where it handles a full range of wills, taxation, estate planning, trusts and probate work for individuals, business owners, academics and entrepreneurs.